Youth Swim Lessons

 Variety of Y locations.

-Preschool Swim Lessons With Parent Accompanied by a parent, preschool swimmers, ages 3 - 5, will learn to be comfortable in the water and develop swim readiness skills through fun and confidence building exercises.
-Children will develop comfort with being underwater, skills that focus on buoyancy and movement in the water and learn how to safely exit in the event of falling into a body of water.
-Upon mastering the above mentioned skills, children will be challenged to build stamina by swimming longer distances.
+Group Swim Lessons for ages 6 months to adult, swimmers will learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building exercises.
+Participants will develop comfort with being underwater, skills that focus on buoyancy and movement in the water, and learn how to safely exit in the event of falling into a body of water.
+Upon mastering the above-mentioned skills, participants will be challenged to build stamina by swimming longer distances.

 Private Swim Lessons